TurBoss/blt/doc/parseargs.rst

       Specifies that the argument may take one of more values.
       It is an error if no values are present (the next argument is a switch or it's the last word on the command line).

+    **last**
+      Specifies that this is the last option on the command line.
+All remaining arguments are treated as values even if they look like options.

     *numArgs*
       Specifies the number of values for the argument. *NumArgs* is